Rottweiler

 • Schutzhund — The Rottweiler is a breed commonly seen participating in the sport of Schutzhund.
 Schutzhund training concentrates on obedience work, tracking and protection.
 This section of the Canada's Guide to Dogs website includes details on the sport as well as listings of Schutzhund clubs and associations.

-• Training — For information on training your Rottweiler, see this growing section of Canada's Guide to Dogs for tips, articles, as well as listings of training centres across Canada.
+• Training — For training information, see this growing section of the Canada’s Guide to Dogs website for tips, articles, as well as listings of training centres across Canada.

-Additional Information:
+Additional Information

-• What You Can Expect With Rottweiler Dogs — by Sharon A Davies (Article added: 23 Jan 08)
+• What You Can Expect With Rottweiler Dogs — by Sharon A Davies

 • "So You Want To Buy A Rottweiler"